BackendStack21/restana-static/docs/README.md

 # Adding static files
 The `/restana-static/dist` directory should be populated/overwritten during image creation.
-> Please consider that default path will change if you overwrite the `distDirectory` config.
+> Please consider that default files path will change if you overwrite the `distDirectory` config.

 # Log formats
 Logs are provided by the module: https://www.npmjs.com/package/morgan